Roni-Seikh/VirtuNexa-Memory_Card_Game/README.md

 - **Winning Effect** - Celebration animation on completing the game.
 - **User-Friendly Interface** - Designed to be intuitive and visually appealing.
 - **Optimized Performance** - Ensures smooth transitions and interactions.
+- **Dynamic Gameplay** - Cards shuffle on each game restart for endless fun.
+- **Sound Effects** - Engaging audio feedback for a better gaming experience.
+- **Timer & Score Tracker** - Displays game duration and number of moves taken.

 ---